bootcoder/ENV_Scratch_Setup/README.md

 ```
 =>$
 ```
 The dollar **$** symbol is frequently used in tutorials to denote a terminal entry.
 Just being extra clear here, because I see this mistake a lot. **Do Not** include the $ when you type out the commands into terminal.
 Also it's worth noting that your terminal prompt most likely does not look like mine.
+That's OK too.

   ### Contributing:

-If you feel super strongly about something or if you find a pain point I didn't document, *Please [open an issue](https://github.com/bootcoder/ENV_Scratch_Setup/issues).* Feedback always greatly appreciated.
+  If you feel I've missed something or if you find a pain point I didn't document, *Please [open an issue](https://github.com/bootcoder/ENV_Scratch_Setup/issues).* Feedback always greatly appreciated.

+  If you feel have critical updates or just want to contribute in general, *Please fork it, contribute and open a pull request.*

   As to the subject matter itself, if you don't agree in my choice of software that's awesome!

   But for seriouslies, I'm not saying I don't care about or appreciate how much better ```INSERT RANDO SOFTWARE TITLE HERE``` is.
 I'm just saying I've heard... it's cool.
 No need to track me down, shake me around and pontificate furiously whilst cycling through the virtues of ```INSERT RANDO SOFTWARE TITLE HERE```.

 ### B-E-EFFICIENT